Blog

 Remote

 In remote work scenarios, teams heavily depend on digital tools for communication and collaboration, shaping a virtual environment where building rapport and fostering team unity demands deliberate effort.
 This often involves engaging in virtual team-building activities and maintaining regular check-ins to cultivate a cohesive work culture.
-Additionally, online interactions create an inclusive space where all team members participate on an equal footing, potentially democratizing engagement and ensuring equitable contributions during virtual meetings.
+Additionally, online interactions create an inclusive space where all team members participate on an equal footing, potentially democratising engagement and ensuring equitable contributions during virtual meetings.

 Hybrid